mwojnars/hypertag/README.md

     No products currently available.

-Qualifiers can be used after all atomic expressions and embeddings, no space is allowed.
+Qualifiers can be placed after all atomic expressions and embeddings, no space is allowed.

 ### Built-ins